what’s playing now

-Thursday, May 9
+Friday, May 9

-Wednesday, May 8
+Thursday, May 8

-Tuesday, May 7
+Wednesday, May 7

-Johannes Brahms and Piotr Illyich Tchaikovsky—those twin pillars of Romanticism—were both born on this date...Brahms in 1833, Tchaikovsky in 1840.
-They both were proficient in many different genres of music.
-Brahms specialized more in symphonic, choral, and piano music.
-Tchaikovsky in symphonic music, ballets and operas.
+Johannes Brahms and Piotr Illyich Tchaikovsky—those twin pillars of romanticism—were both born on May 7—Brahms in 1833, Tchaikovsky in 1840.
+Brahms specialized in symphonic, choral, and piano music.
+Tchaikovsky in symphonic, ballet, and opera.
 All of their symphonies are in the standard repertoire.
-Together...how many completed symphonies did they compose?
+Together, how many completed symphonies did they compose?

-Answer: 10—4 by Brahms, 6 by Tchaikovsky.
+Answer: 10-- 4 by Brahms, 6 by Tchaikovsky.

-Monday, May 6
+Tuesday, May 6

 Who am I?
-I was born on yesterday’s date in 1915.
+I was born on this date in 1915.
 I was an Academy Award-winning actor, director, writer, and producer.
-I was known not only for films, but for my work on radio, stage, and even television.
+I was known not only for films, but for my work on radio, the stage, and even television.
 In a 2002 British Film Institute poll, I was chosen the greatest film director of all-time.
 I was born in Kenosha, Wisconsin.
 Who am I?

 Answer: Orson Welles.